clvrk/vellum/README.md

 PapyrusTasks      String [Array]      An array of additional arguments for papyrus,
                                       where each array entry executes another
-                                      papyrus.cs process after the previous one has finished (e.g. for rendering of multiple
+                                      PapyrusCS process after the previous one has finished (e.g. for rendering of multiple
                                       dimensions)